Season 2025–2026 concerts

 Grażyna Bacewicz: Quartet for Four Violins

-Lea Antola, Maija Wesslund, Linda Halme and N.N., violin
+Lea Antola, Maija Wesslund, Linda Halme and Kaia Voitka, violin

 Dmitri Shostakovich: String Quartet No. 8